-Six different types of Reports can be generated for each scan: the Bone Exam Report, the Bone Exam Report - 1 Page, the Combined Report, the Patient Letter, the Referral Letter, and the Ten Year Fracture Risk Report.
+Six different types of Reports can be generated for each scan: the Bone Exam Report, the Bone Exam Report, the Patient Letter, the Referral Letter, and the Ten Year Fracture Risk Report.
 When saved, these reports become part of the scan data.

-1. Make sure that the scanned image is being viewed as a thumbnail in the Stamp View or the Filmstrip View.
-Click (to highlight) the thumbnail view of the scan.
+- 1. Make sure that the scanned image is being viewed as a thumbnail in the Stamp View or the Filmstrip View.
+Click (to highlight) the thumbnail view of the scan. - 2.
+Click Tools > Report > Select Template... or click the button to open the "Report Configuration" dialog box.

 3. When the Report Configuration dialog box opens, click a Report Template to highlight it (Bone Exam Report - 1 Page was selected here).
 See "Sample Scan Reports" on page 2-17 for examples of the report template selections.
-Click Done.
+Click Done